“The secret of success is constancy of purpose.” Benjamin Disraeli

 - hydrological and long-term site productivity benefits;

-- increased carbon storage associated with larger trees.
+- increased carbon storage associated in the larger trees.

-To fulfill the purpose of sustainable forestry, humanity must learn to work with a forest’s natural patterns and processes.
-We will need, however, to be humble and pay attention to the consequences of what we are doing.
+Many problems of forest mis-management occur because people try to force an idealized (i.e. cultural) paradigm on to an independent natural ecosystem.
+This does not work.
+To fulfill the purpose of sustainable forestry, humanity must learn to work with nature, be humble and pay attention to the consequences of what we do.
+Think big, like a mountain.

 Aldo Leopold wrote, “When land does well for the owner, and the owner does well by his (sic) land; when both end up better by reason of their partnership, we have conservation.
 When one or the other does poorer, we do not.”